Driving Tour: Travel Beyond with Madison’s Scenic Routes

-When travelers think of Madison, the town’s historic homes and quaint downtown are often top of mind.
-However, exploring the rural roads beyond the City of Madison to discover the many smaller communities just minutes away is an adventure all its own.
+When travelers think of Madison, Georgia, the town’s historic homes and quaint downtown are often top of mind.
+However, taking a driving tour to explore the rural roads and many smaller communities just minutes outside the Madison’s city limits is an adventure all its own.
 While some of the communities are a mere memory, others, such as Rutledge and Bostwick, continue to thrive.

-In celebration of the city’s 200th birthday in 2009, the Madison Bicentennial Committee erected a series of markers to highlight local heritage sites and to share local history.
+In celebration of the city’s 200th birthday in 2009, the Madison Bicentennial Committee erected a series of markers highlighting local heritage sites and sharing local history.
 Broken down into a series of driving tours that help visitors discover historic gems throughout the county, let’s take a look at the Northeast quadrant of Morgan County starting from our very own Welcome Center.

 Here you can pick up a free printed map of the driving tour or just click on the individual locations below to navigate directly from Google Maps!

 Head north from the Welcome Center and follow signs to stay on Highway 441.
-As you head out of town, the landscape turns quickly to one of rural farm land and rolling hills.
-In just under 6 miles, you will come to the tiny community of Apalachee.
-Turn right onto Lower Apalachee Road just past the Rainbow Foods convenience store and find the Apalachee Historical Marker located in front of the historic school house which is still in use today.
+As you head out of town, the landscape turns quickly to farmland and rolling hills.
+In just under six miles, you will come to the tiny community of Apalachee.
+Turn right onto Lower Apalachee Road just past the Rainbow Foods convenience store and find the Apalachee Historical Marker located in front of the historic school house, which is still used for special events.

 When you are ready to move on to your next stop, head back west on Lower Apalachee and cross Highway 441.
 Take in the beautiful countryside and soon you will find yourself coming to the town of Bostwick.

-Incorporated in 1902, Bostwick is home to the Susie Agnes Hotel, featured in the movie “My Cousin Vinny.”
-Also known for its yearly Cotton Gin Festival, cotton was and remains a major crop of the area.
+Incorporated in 1902, Bostwick is home to the Susie Agnes Hotel that was featured in the movie “My Cousin Vinny.”
+Also known for its annual Cotton Gin Festival, cotton was and remains a major crop of the area.

 Just a stone’s throw from Mallory, you’ll find yourself in Flat Rock, a historically African American community with strong agricultural roots.
 Flat Rock Baptist Church is still standing today and is where you can find out more from its historical marker.

-A left turn onto Fairplay Road will take you right through the center of Hard Labor Creek State Park, Georgia’s 2nd largest state park.
+A left turn onto Fairplay Road will take you through the center of Hard Labor Creek State Park, Georgia’s second largest state park.
 Take a right onto Knox Chapel Road to the park’s main entrance and find the historical marker in front of the Trading Post.
-Learn how this park originally began as a National Park until 1946 and remains an excellent example of a recreational park built by the Civilian Conservation Corps (CCC)
+Learn how this park originally was a National Park until 1946 and remains an excellent example of a recreational park built by the Civilian Conservation Corps (CCC).

 Head back to Fairplay Road and continue south to find the “Small but Special” town of Rutledge.
-Founded along a thriving rail line connecting Atlanta to Augusta, this quaint half-block town is home to several scrumptious restaurants, unique locally owned shops, and a calendar full of community events.
-The historic marker is found in the town’s park right in the center of town.
+Founded along a thriving rail line connecting Atlanta to Augusta, this quaint half-block town is home to several restaurants, unique independently owned shops and a calendar full of community events.
+The historic marker is found in Rutledge Town Park right in the center of town.

-Our last marker on this driving tour is due east of Rutledge, headed back towards Madison.
+Our last marker on this driving tour is due east of Rutledge, heading back toward Madison.
 From the red barrel stop signs, head south and cross over the railroad tracks.
 Turn left onto Dixie Highway.
-In about 4.5 miles, you will find the Dorsey historical marker on your right.
-There is little evidence of this community, once home to a small commercial area, churches, and schools, but the beauty of the surrounding farmland remains.
+In about 4.5 miles, you will find the Dorsey Historical Marker on your right.
+There is little evidence of this community, once home to a small commercial area, churches and schools, but the beauty of the surrounding farmland remains.